 Schedule Assistant is an application that you may use to plan, select and enroll in your classes.
-Searching for courses in Schedule Assistant allows you to: add courses that you want to take for the semester (alternately, you may also import planned courses from Undergraduate Degree Progress); add breaks into your schedule for work or extra-curricular activities to avoid time conflicts with your classes; and generate schedules to view all possible schedule combinations for your classes.
+Searching for courses in Schedule Assistant allows you to: add courses that you want to take for the semester; add breaks into your schedule for work or extra-curricular activities to avoid time conflicts with your classes; and generate schedules to view all possible schedule combinations for your classes.
 After you have selected your preferred schedule, you may add it to your Shopping Cart and proceed with registration.
 You may access Schedule Assistant in Student Central under My Classes - Schedule Assistant.